usc-isi-i2/datamart/query_api.md

 ### 3. Output
 A list of query results, each represents a dataset by `metadata`,  `required_variables`, `desired_variables`, `other_variables` and a ranking `score`.
-- `metadata`: an object, d3m metadata? (has the metadata for the matching dataset on global level, as well as the metadata for each variable.)
+- `metadata`: an dataset metadata object (has the metadata for the matching dataset on global level, as well as the metadata for each variable.)
-- `required_variables`: an array of variable names in the dataset which are matched to the `required_variables` in the query.
+- `required_variables`: an array of array of variable names in the dataset.
+Each array of variable names is matched to an item in the `required_variables` query list.
-- `desired_variables`: an array of variable names in the dataset which are matched to the `desired_variables` in the query.
+- `desired_variables`: an array of array of variable names in the dataset.
+Each array of variable names is matched to an item in the `desired_variables` query list.
-- `other_variables`: an array of variable names which are in the matching dataset but not in `required_variables` or `desired_variables` of the query.
+- `other_variables`: an array of variable names that are in the matching dataset, but are not in `required_variables` nor `desired_variables` of the query.
 - `score`: a number for how well the dataset is matched with the query
 - [Return schema](link_to_return_schema?)